fgiobergia/Stack-Simulator/README.md

 # Stack Simulator

-Nothing fancy here, just your average stack simulator.
+Nothing fancy here, just your average ncurses-based stack simulator.
 Useful for explaining what a stack is, how it works and for some basic reverse engineering/assembly programming sessions.

 Compile: